-Shanghai in brief (very brief) The largest city in China, and one of the largest in the world, Shanghai boasts a population equal to that of the entire Nordic region: 24 million.
+Shanghai in brief (very brief)

+The largest city in China, and one of the largest in the world, Shanghai boasts a population equal to that of the entire Nordic region: 24 million.
 It is known for its colorful, international history and thriving contemporary development.
 To get an idea of what's going on (in English), you can check out the sites of city guides TimeOut and City Weekend.
 For an accessible introduction to its history, you may want to check out Stella Dong's Shanghai - Rise and Fall of a Decadent City or Lynn Pan's Old Shanghai - Gangsters in Paradise.
 See a subway map here - but note that it will likely soon be out of date due to the incredible pace of new construction...

-On the Nordic Centre Founded in 1995 at one of China's top universities, Fudan University in Shanghai, the Nordic Centre serves as a platform for Sino-Nordic academic collaboration within all kinds of disciplinary areas.
-We have 26 member universities in the five Nordic countries for whom we support a range of different collaborations with China.
+On Nordic Centre

+Founded in 1995 at one of China's top universities, Fudan University in Shanghai, Nordic Centre serves as a platform for Sino-Nordic academic collaboration within all kinds of disciplinary areas.
+We have 24 member universities in the five Nordic countries for whom we support a range of different collaborations with China.
 These include 1) educational activities like the fall-semester elective course Nordic Studies for Chinese students, and shorter-term courses for students from our Nordic member universities, including the annual summer courses Doing Business in China and Chinese Politics and Society, and tailor-made courses for specific institutions, often including a mix of academic content and excursions.
 They also include 2) research activities, which besides the visiting scholars program described in this handbook includes a bi-annual conference in Shanghai, funding for seminars and research stays, organizing of such seminars and roundtables, and various kinds of support for the Sino-Nordic research networks.
-Additionally, we also organize 3) Nordic cultural and social events like film nights and student meet-ups, sometimes in collaboration with the consulates of Denmark, Finland, Norway, and Sweden.
+Additionally, we also organize 3) Outreach activities and Nordic cultural and social events like film nights and student meet-ups, sometimes in collaboration with the consulates of Denmark, Finland, Norway, and Sweden, and the Embassy of Iceland in Beijing.

 Any questions?
 Write to our staff:

-Programme Manager Magnus Jorem, magnus@nordiccentre.net Programme Officer Regina Wang, regina@nordiccentre.net Programme Officer Gavin Chen, gavin@nordiccentre.net
+Programme Manager Veli-Matti Palomäki, veli-matti.palomaki@nordiccentre.net

+Programme Officer Wen Liu, wen@nordiccentre.net